nvm-sh/nvm/README.markdown

     curl: (33) HTTP server doesn't seem to support byte ranges.
 Cannot resume.

 Where's my 'sudo node'?
-Checkout this link:
+Check out this link:

 https://github.com/creationix/nvm/issues/43

-on Arch Linux and other systems using python3 by default, before running *install* you need to
+On Arch Linux and other systems using python3 by default, before running *install* you need to

       export PYTHON=python2